Updated as of November 2024

 Top 3 Charts from Restructuring Recharged:

-(Updated through latest data available as of August 2023)
+(Updated with the latest data available as of September 2024)

 Figure 3 – 14 Customer Choice Jurisdictions